-E. All parameters, except flow, need not be monitored on days when the plant is not normally staffed (Saturdays, Sundays, and Holidays).
+C. All parameters, except flow, need not be monitored on days when the plant is not normally staffed (Saturdays, Sundays, and Holidays).
 On those days, report "AN" on the monthly report form.

-F. Grab samples shall be collected at such times and locations, and in such fashion, as to be representative of the facility's performance.
+D. The effluent limitation for Total Residual Chlorine is below the Ohio EPA Quantification Level (OEPA QL) for the approved analytical procedure promulgated at 40 CFR 136.
+OEPA QLs may be expressed as Practical Quantification Levels (PQL) or Minimum Levels (ML).

-G. Limits Below Quantification
+Compliance with an effluent limit that is below the OEPA QL is determined in accordance with ORC Section 6111.13 and OAC Rule 3745-33-07(C).
+For maximum effluent limits, any value reported below the OEPA QL shall be considered in compliance with the effluent limit.

-The parameters below have had effluent limitations established that are below the Ohio EPA Quantification Level (QL) for the approved analytical procedure promulgated at 40 CFR Part 136.
-QLs may be expressed as Practical Quantification Levels (PQL) or Minimum Level (ML).
-Compliance with an effluent limit that is below the QL is determined in accordance with ORC Section 6111.13 and OAC 3745-33-07(C).
-For maximum effluent limits, any value reported below the QL shall be considered in compliance with the effluent limit.
-For average effluent limits, compliance shall be determined by taking the arithmetic mean of values reported for a specified averaging period, using zero (0) for any value reported at a concentration less than the QL, and comparing that mean to the appropriate average effluent limit.
-An arithmetic mean that is less than or equal to the average effluent limit shall be considered in compliance with that limit.
-The permittee must utilize the lowest available detection method currently approved under 40 CFR Part 136 for monitoring these parameters.
+The permittee must utilize the lowest available detection method currently approved under 40 CFR Part 136 for monitoring total residual chlorine.

-Reporting:
+REPORTING:

-All analytical results, even those below the QL, shall be reported.
+All analytical results, even those below the OEPA Quantification Level (QL) of 0.050 mg/l, shall be reported.
 Analytical results are to be reported as follows:

-1. Results above the QL: report the analytical result for the parameter of concern.
-2. Results above the method detection limit (MDL) but below the QL: report the analytical result, even though it is below the QL.
-3. Results below the MDL: report the analytical result as "below detection" using the code "AA".
+1. Results above the QL: Report the analytical result.
+2. Results above the Method Detection Limit (MDL), but below the QL: Report the analytical result, even though it is below the QL.
+3. Results below the MDL: Analytical results below the method detection limit shall be reported as "below detection" using the reporting code "AA".

-The following table of QLs will be used to determine compliance with final effluent limits:
+The QL of 0.050 mg/l will be used to determine compliance with NPDES permit limit.